Innovations in Biohazard Waste Management Focus on Sharps: Innovative Strategies for Sharps Waste Management in the Biohazard Sector

 What is the treatment method for sharps waste?

-Autoclaving is the most common way to treat sharps waste, whereby it is exposed to intense steam in order to deactivate any potential disease-causing organisms before being disposed of either at a landfill or converted into energy.
+Autoclaving is the most common way to treat sharps waste, whereby it is exposed to intense steam to deactivate any potential disease-causing organisms before being disposed of either at a landfill or converted into energy.

 What are sharps in biomedical waste management?